linnarsson-lab/Dolomite_P-pump/README.md

 ```

 ## Non-supported functions:
 In this implementation it is not possible to: stream data, set liquid type and perform leak test.
+However, it should be possible to write these functions with the functions in this package.